Submit a request

 • Choice A, Choice B, and Choice C are the correct answers.

-• Again, remember that Partial Match scoring also applies to the penalty score, I.E. the penalty score is divided by the number of correct options on the Question.
+• Again, remember that Partial Match scoring also applies to the penalty score, meaning the penalty score is divided by the number of correct options on the Question.

 • Therefore, selecting D, on its own or alongside other options, will deduct 2 points from the overall Question score.

-• The value of 2 points is calculated by applying Partial Match scoring to penalty score of 6, so each correct response is worth 2 points.
+• The value of 2 points is calculated by applying Partial Match scoring to penalty score of 6, so each incorrect response will subtract 2 points.

 • In this case, the rounding option doesn't make a difference.